Upcoming Events of Interest to Greenbrier CountyView Greenbrier County's Events

 Greenbrier County Highlights

-- Enhanced focus and outreach of youth programming to include special interests such as STEM activities, outdoor education and sports.
+- Enhanced the focus and outreach of youth programming to include special interests, such as after-school, STEM and virtual activities.
+Distributed 3,000 Camp in a Bag activities to 1st through 10th grade youths during the summer.

-- Served nearly 1,130 youths through residential camping, in- and after-school programming, livestock and agricultural opportunities and Energy Express.
+- Served nearly 547 youths through virtual camping, in- and after-school programming, livestock and agricultural opportunities, and Energy Express.